Between all of the major life changes that I have experienced over the last 10 years, my Facebook account has remained somewhat of a constant.

 Facebook marketing can bring you maximum visibility for minimum cost.
 Behind only Google and YouTube (a Google-owned company), Facebook is the third most visited site on the web, according to Alexa.com.

 The population of the site itself is massive.
 More importantly, it’s completely free to start a Facebook page for your brand or organization.
 Once you build your Facebook page, you can utilize Facebook’s various features to begin reaching your audience.

 A relatively new Facebook feature that has taken the marketing world by storm is Facebook Live.
-Facebook Live, which launched publicly in 2016, was the social network’s response to competing services like YouTube, Vimeo, and even Snapchat.
+In 2016, marketers jumped at the opportunity to learn how to go live on Facebook, excited about social network’s response to competing services like YouTube, Vimeo, and even Snapchat.